cpina/github-action-push-to-another-repository/README.md

 When to use this GitHub Action?
 It is useful in case that you have a GitHub repository with a a directory that you want to push to another GitHub repository using GitHub Actions (automated on push, for example).
 It is also useful if using GitHub Actions you generate certain files that you want to push to another GitHub repository.

+This fork creates `target-branch` if it doesn't exist on repository to which you push.

 Flow:

 The [example repository](https://github.com/cpina/push-to-another-repository-example) has a MarkDown file [main.md](https://github.com/cpina/push-to-another-repository-example/blob/main/main.md)), during the [GitHub Actions flow](https://github.com/cpina/push-to-another-repository-example/blob/main/.github/workflows/ci.yml#L19) it executes [build.sh](https://github.com/cpina/push-to-another-repository-example/blob/main/build.sh) and the output/ directory (configurable via [source-directory](https://github.com/cpina/push-to-another-repository-example/blob/main/.github/workflows/ci.yml#L27) appears in the [output repository](https://github.com/cpina/push-to-another-repository-output).